citp/privacy-policy-historical/r/re/ren/rentals.com.md

-> *The following text is extracted and transformed from the rentals.com privacy policy that was archived on 2012-11-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121123150129id_/http%3A//www.rentals.com/Privacy-Policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rentals.com privacy policy that was archived on 2013-06-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130621172145id_/http%3A//www.rentals.com/Privacy-Policy) for the most accurate reproduction.*

 # Rentals.com - Homes for Rent, Apartments, Houses for Rent, Townhomes, Condos & Vacation Rental Properties

 ### Privacy Policy

-Consumer Source Inc. and its family of publications and websites are strongly committed to protecting your privacy and providing a safe online experience for all of our visitors, customers and promotional and business partners, while offering the highest quality products and services.
+RentPath Inc. and its family of publications and websites are strongly committed to protecting your privacy and providing a safe online experience for all of our visitors, customers and promotional and business partners, while offering the highest quality products and services.
 Because we gather certain types of information about and from users of our websites to fulfill their requests and better serve their needs, we feel users should fully understand the terms and conditions surrounding the collection and use of this information.
 Please read this Privacy Policy, as well as our Terms of Use and contact us if you have any questions.
-For purposes of this Privacy Policy, all references to “Consumer Source” include Consumer Source Inc., its affiliates and subsidiaries.
+For purposes of this Privacy Policy, all references to “RentPath” include RentPath Inc., its affiliates and subsidiaries.

 #### Information Collected